alecbz/easyredis/README.md

 ## Installation

+You can just grab the gem and you're good to go:

+    $ gem install easyredis

-You can get the source with git:
+Or, you can get the source with git:

     $ git clone git://github.com/alecbenzer/easyredis.git

 or just download and extract a tar archive with the Downloads button.

-Once you have the source, run:
+Once you have the source, you can run:

+    $ rake manifest
-    $ rake
+    $ rake build_gemspec
-    $ gem install pkg/easyredis-x.x.x.gem
+    $ rake install easyredis.gemspec

-Where x.x.x is the current version number.

 ## Basics